rylincoln/fulcrum_history/README.md

 # fulcrum_history

-rollback record history to specific version, 1 at a time.
+Simple tool that can be used to rollback record history to specific version, 1 at a time.

+Sure it could be better.

 ### TODO
 - compare current record to previous version